Glare from Solar Modules: Causes, Risks, and Solutions

 1. Simulation and expert report

 Whether and when glare occurs can now be reliably simulated.
-Using specialized software, the sun path, module geometry, and possible receptors (e.g., residential windows, roads, or towers) are analyzed.
+Using specialized software, the sun path, module geometry, and possible receptors (e.g., residential windows, streets, or towers) are analyzed.
 This allows estimating whether critical reflections occur and how long they last.

 Specialized software can calculate the exact sun path and reflection geometry.
 Common tools include: